bzerourou/LMGC90_GUI/README.md

 This application is a PyQt6 graphical user interface intended for those who want to develop numerical models with pre-processor module (**pre**)of LMGC90 DEM code.

-version 0.1.6 is only for feasibility study, it will be completely rewritten in the future.
+all versions are only for feasibility study, it will be completely rewritten in the future.

 For use, you need to download PyQt6 and, of course, install LMGC90 on your machine.

-In this first version,it is completely independant of the pylmgc90 library routines, you can create materials, models, **rigidDisk**  avatars,  and Coulomb friction contact laws with  __'IQS_CLB'__ type.
+In this first version,it is completely independant of the pylmgc90 library attributs (*lists* and *dicts*), you can create materials, models, **rigidDisk**  avatars,  and Coulomb friction contact laws with  __'IQS_CLB'__ type.
 You can also apply boundary conditions for this avatars with **translate**, **rotate** and **imposeDrivenDof** functions.

 the interface can save and open project with json formated file, and can generate and execute model script.